Ask-Jennie/ask-jennie/tutorials/Install-phpmyadmin-Ubuntu-18.04.md

-#Setting up LEMP on Ubuntu 18.0.4
+# Setting up PHPMYADMIN on Ubuntu 18.0.4

 ** make sure apt-get repo is up to date, to do so use command